Professional in Human Resources (PHR 2024 ECO)

 Question 4 of 5

-As an organizational leader, how can you evaluate your organization’s efficiency?
+As an organizational leader, how can you best evaluate whether your organization is operating efficiently during a period of rapid hiring?

-1. By conducting an annual performance review of all employees.
+1. Conduct an annual performance review of all employees.

-3. By regularly reviewing a combination of financial and non-financial metrics, such as productivity, employee turnover, and customer satisfaction.
+3. Regularly review a combination of financial and non-financial metrics, such as productivity, overtime, turnover, time-to-fill, absence rates, and customer satisfaction.

-4. By evaluating the size of the organization compared to competitors
+4. Evaluate the size of the organization compared to competitors.

 The correct answer is C.